speced/bikeshed/docs/boilerplate.md

 Several groups are already accommodated with appropriate inclusion files:

 * "csswg", as mentioned.
+* “dap”, for the Device APIs Working Group
 * "fxtf", for the FX Task Force
 * "svg", for the SVG Working Group
 * "webappsec", for the WebApps Security Working Group